xpki/Hina/README.md

 # 🌸 Hina

-> A simple chatbot that is really straight forward
+> A simple chatbot that is really straightforward
 > Named after Sorasaki Hina from *Blue Archive*

 ---